seme4/ssi-consultancy/DeployerDeveloperReview.md

 * How to identify and solve common installation and deployment problems.
 * How to change the branding of sameAs Lite with institution-specific styles, colours and logos.

-A work-in-progress example, written as a side-effect of this report, is at [Deployer's Guide](./DeployersGuide.md).
+An example, written as a side-effect of this report, is at [Deployer's Guide](./DeployersGuide.md).

 [Deployer and Developer Reference](./Reference.md) contains a summary of useful information for both deployers and developers.